-International orientation of the study programme design (Asterisk Criterion)
+1.2 International orientation of the study programme design (Asterisk Criterion)

 Indonesia is a multicultural country with 274 million inhabitants on more than 17,500 islands and with different religious orientations.
 As shown in the strategic diagram below, UPNVJT strives to increase its competitiveness at the ASEAN level (South-East Asia regions) by 2024.
 Therefore, the University actively engages in the international academic community in various aspects: teaching, research, and community service.
 This engagement is coordinated under the International Office and Executive Secretary (io.upnjatim.ac.id).
 In the teaching aspect, the University in general supports joint-teaching with partner universities, welcoming international students, and other international programmes (student exchange, cultural exchanges, and students' international competitions).
-In the research aspects, UPNVJT supports international joint-research, organising international academic conferences, and other research-based activities.
+In the research aspects, UPNVJT joint-research, supports international organising international conferences, and other research-based activities.